-- 1½ cups shredded mozzarella
+- 1 1/2 cups shredded mozzarella

-- 3 tbsp full fat cream cheese
+- 2 tbsp full fat cream cheese

 - 1 egg

-- ½ tsp baking powder
+- 1/2 tsp baking powder

 - pinch of coarse sea salt

-- Heat the oven to 180 degrees.
+- Heat the oven to 180 degrees Celsius / 356 Fahrenheit.

 - Melt the mozzarella and the cream cheese.
 I did this in a pan on a very low heat, stirring constantly once the melting process starts.
-If you have a microwave, 1½ minutes should do the trick.
+If you have a microwave, 1 minute should do the trick.

 - If you do this on the stove, turn off the heat once the cheese is fully melted.
 Add the egg to the warm dough and stir until combined.
 If your egg is straight from the fridge, you might have to heat the mixture gently.

 - Add the ground almonds and baking powder and stir until combined.
 You should end up with a big mozzarella ball that looks just like dough.

 - Pinch off a piece of dough (ca 30g) and stretch/roll it in your hands until it is about 20 cm long.
 If the dough is too sticky, you can try oiling your hands.